tolgabirdal/tolgabirdal.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-As a <strong>computer scientist</strong> and PI of the CIRCLE group, I strive to understand visual perception and build machines that can see.
+As a <strong>computer scientist</strong> and PI of the <a href='https://circle-group.github.io>CIRCLE group</a>, I strive to understand visual perception and build machines that can see.
 To do so, I leverage tools from differential geometry and algebraic topology, in conjunction with deep neural networks.
 My research focuses on:

 <ul>
   <li>3D Computer Vision</li>